cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 The {% url 'Dashboard' https://on.cypress.io/dashboard %} is a Cypress service that gives you access to tests you've recorded - typically when running Cypress tests from your {% url "CI provider" continuous-integration-introduction %}.
 The Dashboard provides you insight into what happened during your tests run.

-You can read more {% url 'here' dashboard-introduction%}.
+You can read more {% url 'here' dashboard-introduction %}.

 ## {% fa fa-angle-right %} How do I record my tests?